ClusterCockpit/cc-backend/README.md

 ./startDemo.sh
 ```
 You can access the web interface at http://localhost:8080.
+Credentials for login: `demo:AdminDev`.
 Please note that some views do not work without a metric backend (Systems view).

 ## Howto Build and Run